kiririmode/promptis/README-en.md

 ### Prompt File Front Matter

 You can specify the `applyTo` field in Front Matter format in prompt files (`.md`) to apply prompts only to specific file extensions or patterns.
+Paths are specified relative to the workspace root.
 This allows you to have different review perspectives for each file type.

 #### Basic Format